usdot-its-jpo-data-portal/sandbox/README.md

 ### Related ITS JPO Projects

+- [ITS JPO Connected Vehicles (CV) Pilot Deployment Program](https://www.its.dot.gov/pilots/cv_pilot_plan.htm)- The program seeks to spur innovation among early adopters of connected vehicle application concepts, using best available and emerging technologies.
+The pilot deployments are expected to integrate connected vehicle research concepts into practical and effective elements, enhancing existing operational capabilities.
 - [Operational Data Environment (ODE)](https://github.com/usdot-jpo-ode/jpo-ode) - This ITS JPO Open Source tool is used to collect and process Connected Vehicle data in near real time, and route it to other data repositories, including the Amazon S3 bucket.
 Processing performed by the ODE includes validation, integration, sanitization (removal of private data), and integration
 - [Privacy Module](https://github.com/usdot-jpo-ode/jpo-cvdp) - This  ITS JPO Open source module is used to sanitize the data to ensure no personal information is shared with the public.
 For more information on how this is done please review the documentation in the GitHub Repository.
 - [Connected Vehicles Performance Evaluation Platform (CVPEP)](https://github.com/VolpeUSDOT/CV-PEP) - Limited access Platform for storing raw CV data for evaluation.